-A: The WCSG will be made available to 2012/13seniors beginning the 2013 Fall semester.
-Although your child will not receive the WCSG for the 2013 Spring semester, it is still important to complete the senior confirmation paperwork and the FAFSA.
+A: The WCSG will be made available to 2014/15 seniors beginning the 2015 Fall semester.
+Although your child will not receive the WCSG for the 2015 Spring semester, it is still important to complete the senior confirmation paperwork and the FAFSA.

 Q: My child did not get an opportunity to sign the pledge and is now in high school.
 Is it too late?

 The WI Covneant Program has been discontinued in the sense that pledges are no longer being accepted.
 The last cohort of students to be able to sign the pledge was in September, 2011.